Chronic myelogenous leukemia: Diagnosis

 A small, hypolobated megakaryocyte (center of field) in a bone marrow aspirate, characteristic of chronic myeloid leukemia.

-CML is often suspected on the basis of a complete blood count, which shows increased granulocytes of all types, typically including mature myeloid cells.
+CML is often suspected based on a complete blood count, which shows increased granulocytes of all types, typically including mature myeloid cells.
 Basophils and eosinophils are almost universally increased; this feature may help differentiate CML from a leukemoid reaction.
 A bone marrow biopsy is often performed as part of the evaluation for CML, and CML is diagnosed by cytogenetics that detects the translocation t(9;22)(q34;q11.2) which involves the ABL1 gene in chromosome 9 and the BCR gene in chromosome 22.
-As a result of this translocation, the chromosome looks smaller than its homologue chromosome, and this appearance is known as the Philadelphia chromosome chromosomal abnormality.
+As a result of this translocation, the chromosome looks smaller than its homologue chromosome; this appearance is known as the Philadelphia chromosome chromosomal abnormality.
 Thus, this abnormality can be detected by routine cytogenetics, and the involved genes BCR-ABL1 can be detected by fluorescent in situ hybridization, as well as by PCR.

 Controversy exists over so-called Ph-negative CML, or cases of suspected CML in which the Philadelphia chromosome cannot be detected.
-Many such patients in fact have complex chromosomal abnormalities that mask the (9;22) translocation, or have evidence of the translocation by FISH or RT-PCR in spite of normal routine karyotyping.
+Many such patients, in fact, have complex chromosomal abnormalities that mask the (9;22) translocation, or have evidence of the translocation by FISH or RT-PCR despite normal routine karyotyping.
 The small subset of patients without detectable molecular evidence of BCR-ABL1 fusion may be better classified as having an undifferentiated myelodysplastic/myeloproliferative disorder, as their clinical course tends to be different from patients with CML.

 CML must be distinguished from a leukemoid reaction, which can have a similar appearance on a blood smear.

 Classification

 CML is often divided into three phases based on clinical characteristics and laboratory findings.
-In the absence of intervention, CML typically begins in the chronic phase, and over the course of several years progresses to an accelerated phase and ultimately to a blast crisis.
+In the absence of intervention, CML typically begins in the chronic phase, and over several years progresses to an accelerated phase and ultimately to a blast crisis.
 Blast crisis is the terminal phase of CML and clinically behaves like an acute leukemia.
 Drug treatment will usually stop this progression if early.
 One of the drivers of the progression from chronic phase through acceleration and blast crisis is the acquisition of new chromosomal abnormalities (in addition to the Philadelphia chromosome).
 Some patients may already be in the accelerated phase or blast crisis by the time they are diagnosed.

 Chronic phase

 Approximately 85% of patients with CML are in the chronic phase at the time of diagnosis.
 During this phase, patients are usually asymptomatic or have only mild symptoms of fatigue, left side pain, joint and/or hip pain, or abdominal fullness.
-The duration of chronic phase is variable and depends on how early the disease was diagnosed as well as the therapies used.
+The duration of the chronic phase is variable and depends on how early the disease was diagnosed as well as the therapies used.
 In the absence of treatment, the disease progresses to an accelerated phase.
 Precise patient staging based on clinical markers and personal genomic profile will likely prove beneficial in the assessment of disease history with respect to progression risk.